plengauer/opentelemetry-bash/README.md

 - run: ...
 ```

 Optionally, setup a dedicted workflow that is used to collect all jobs under a single root span representing the entire workflow.
 The workflow has to be a separate workflow and not just a job in the observed workflow itself.
+It must be triggered by a workflow_run (see below) by the workflow that the root span should be created for.
+This workflow will also fill gaps by creating spans for jobs that have not been injected into.
 ```yaml
 name: OpenTelemetry
 on: